unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 Tile Generation
 ===============

 Using a distributed framework built on the Apache Spark engine, Aperture Tiles enables you to create a set of data tiles that can be used summarize and aggregate your large-scale data at various levels in a interactive, pyramid-style visualization.

-The following sections describe how you can generate a tile pyramid from your raw data by using tools built in to the Aperture Tiles source code or creating your own custom generation code.
+The following sections describe how you can generate a tile pyramid from your raw data using tools built in to the Aperture Tiles source code or by creating your own custom generation code.
+Also included are instructions for testing the output of your tiling job before you deploy your application.

-## Understanding the Tile Pyramid Hierarchy
+## Understanding the Tile Pyramid Hierarchy ##

 At the highest level in the tile set pyramid (level 0), a single tile summarizes all of your data.
 On each lower level, there are up to <em>4<sup>z</sup></em> tiles, where *z* is the zoom level (with lower numbers indicating higher levels).
 At each level, the tiles are laid out row-wise across the base map or plot, starting at the lower left.
 Each tile summarizes the data in the region of the base map/plot to which it corresponds.